DavyJ0nes/talks/improve-reliability-with-kubernetes/README.md

 ##### SLOs

-This dashboard and the prometheus recording rules are are defined [here](./core/prometheus-rules) Allow us to define a Service Level Objective for our service.
+This dashboard and the Prometheus recording rules are are defined [here](./core/prometheus-rules) Allow us to define a Service Level Objective for our service.
 The SLO that is defined is: